SahithiMeenakshi/Advanced-Physical-Design/README.md

  * openlane has close to 30-40 designs, of which one can select any design and run it. 'picorv32a' design is chosen here for example.
  * Any design comprises of files such as 'src' which contains verilog netlist(.v file) , constraints(.sdc) file and 'config.tcl' which is specific to design.
  * Design specific config.tcl file overrides the parameter values which are from default openlane flow configuration file.
- * Now design setup stage is to be done so that a seperate filesystem is created specific to the flow `prep -design picorv32a`
+ * Now design setup stage is to be done so that a seperate filesystem is created specific to the flow.

+  `prep -design picorv32a`

  * After preparation step is done:

  <div align="center">
   <img src='https://github.com/SahithiMeenakshi/Advanced-Physiscal-Design/blob/main/Images/preparation.png' alt='preparation step'/>
  </div>

+ * Now  <time-stamp> or <tag> folder is created under 'runs' directory which contains results,reports,logs of each stage.

+## Synthesis

+ * Now run the synthesis using the command

+   `run_synthesis`